-How to apply for LL.M. study at Georgia Law
+How to apply for LL.M. study at the University of Georgia School of Law

-Georgia Law’s LL.M. application is available now at LSAC (Law School Admissions Council).
+The University of Georgia School of Law LL.M. application is available now at LSAC (Law School Admissions Council).

-To enroll in LL.M. studies at Georgia Law, you must have completed the following (typically, receipt of an LL.B. will satisfy these two criteria):
+To enroll in LL.M. studies at the University of Georgia School of Law, you must have completed the following (typically, receipt of an LL.B. will satisfy these two criteria):

 - Earned a degree equivalent to the Juris Doctor, or J.D., from a recognized non-U.S. law school; and